 Thin Air

 This is a story of a woman in crisis.
 A woman between worlds.
-A woman seeking herself.
-In short, it's a coming-of-age story told later in life.
+A woman seeking her truth.
+In short, it's a coming-of-age story told later in life – a life lived unseen, inspired by the equally unseen lives of countless women across countless borders and through countless years.

-Thin Air is a 3rd-person narrative game about a newly widowed woman confronting years of domestic trauma, and the resulting erosion of her relationship with her only daughter, in the wake of her husband's death.
-To heal the relationship – and herself – she seeks out a rare plant said to open the mind to otherworldly truths in the form of intense, dreamlike visions.
+Thin Air is a 3rd-person narrative game about one woman's journey through the fraught emotional landscape of domestic trauma.
+You play as Rina, a newly widowed woman confronting her eroded relationship with her adult daughter in the wake of her overbearing husband's unexpected death.
+To find a path toward healing the relationship – and herself – she seeks out a rare plant said to open the mind to otherworldly truths in the form of intense, dreamlike visions.

 A JOURNEY THROUGH DREAMS